DreamRealitii/BadCutType/README.md

 - When you get a bad cut, replace the "x" with text of the bad cut reason.
 - Has settings to enable/disable, change font size/color, write your own text for each bad cut type.

+Possible Issues:
+- I don't hit bombs often enough to know for sure, but it might be displaying the "CutHarder" text instead of the "BombHit" text.

 Quick install:
 - Use ModAssistant, or copy .dll file from release into Beat Saber Plugins folder.